Skip to main content

 Strong preference will be given to candidates with prior research experience and coming from diverse backgrounds, particularly those underrepresented in medicine (URiM).
 One-year fellowships will not be considered.
 Applicants must be U.S. citizens, permanent residents, or visa holders.
 Please send your CV to damorteg@iu.edu for pre-screening and to request an application, or if you have any questions about the program.

-Indiana University’s Surgical Outcomes and Quality Improvement Center (IU SOQIC), in partnership with the IU School of Medicine Department of Surgery and the Regenstrief Institute Center for Health Services Research, is excited to offer a two-year research fellowship in surgical outcomes, health services, quality improvement, implementation science, health policy, and surgical education research for IU School of Medicine surgical residents.
+The Indiana University’s Surgical Outcomes and Quality Improvement Center (IU SOQIC) is excited to offer a funded, two-year fellowship for surgical residents in surgical outcomes, health services, quality improvement, implementation science, and health policy.

 Prior fellows have had very successful research experiences, including numerous presentations (e.g., American Surgical Association, American College of Surgeons), first-author publications (e.g., JAMA, NEJM, Annals of Surgery), and successful grant acquisitions (e.g., NIH, AHRQ.
 American Cancer Society).

-Preference will be given to candidates with prior research experience and coming from diverse backgrounds.
-Those underrepresented in medicine (URiM) are encouraged to apply.
+Preference will be given to candidates with prior research experience and coming diverse backgrounds, particularly those underrepresented in medicine (URiM).
 One-year fellowships will not be considered.
 Applicants must be U.S. citizens, permanent residents, or visa holders.
-Interested residents should bdorazio@iu.edu to request an application, or if you have any questions about the program.
+Interested residents should contact bdorazio@iu.edu to request an application, or if you have any questions about the program.